mikewebbtech/mikewebbtech-hugo/content/articles/2018/2018-06-15-simple-payment-id.md

 I was impressed with 10Gb/s transfers but I new the network was constraining my storage speed.
 The cluster has SSD ZFS raid10, optane mirrors (storage, ZOL and L2ARC) and NVMe ZFS raid10 and SAS3 10K rust RAIDz2.
 Very nice seeing this investment being able to stretch its legs without being limited by the network....and for such a cheap price.

-*WHY NOT IPoIB.
+**WHY NOT IPoIB**.
 InfiniBand adapters ("HCAs") provide a couple of advanced features that can be used via the native "verbs" programming interface:
 * Data transfers can be initiated directly from userspace to the hardware, bypassing the kernel and avoiding the overhead of a system call.
-The adapter can handle all of the network protocol of breaking a large message (even many megabytes) into packets, generating/handling ACKs, retransmitting lost packets, etc. without using any CPU on either the sender or receiver.
+* The adapter can handle all of the network protocol of breaking a large message (even many megabytes) into packets, generating/handling ACKs, retransmitting lost packets, etc. without using any CPU on either the sender or receiver.
 * IPoIB (IP-over-InfiniBand) is a protocol that defines how to send IP packets over IB; and for example Linux has an "ib\_ipoib" driver that implements this protocol.
 This driver creates a network interface for each InfiniBand port on the system, which makes an HCA act like an ordinary NIC.